 As part of our inspection we also asked for CQC comment cards to be completed by patients prior to our inspection.
-We received four comment cards which were all positive about the standard of care received.
-Comments included the staff were caring and it was easy to get to see a doctor.
+We received eight comment cards which were mostly positive about the standard of care received.
+Comments included the staff were caring and excellent.
+Other comments were about access and trying to get an appointment were consistent with the survey results.

 We spoke with 12 patients during the inspection.
 All 12 patients said that they were happy with the care they received and thought that staff were approachable, committed and caring.
+Patients told us that appointments were usually on time and you do not have to wait long.